dextersjab/code-interpreter-notes/README.md

 This repository primarily contains notes and documentation about OpenAI's Code Interpreter.
 Important files include:

-- `system_prompt.md`: A file containing the system prompt for the Code Interpreter.
+- `system_prompt.md`: the system prompt for the Code Interpreter.
+- `system.md`: details about the system environment where the code interpreter operates, including information about the OS,
+- processor, RAM, and environment variables.
+- `env`: the system environment variables.
 - `requirements.txt`: A list of Python package dependencies required for Code Interpreter.
 - `dev_scripts`: A directory containing utility scripts that assist in the